 Cool off in the washrack – and don’t dry in the sun!

-You can also use an alcohol (not beer, think rubbing alcohol) and water mix to douse your horse with.
-Alcohol evaporates faster.
+- You can also use alcohol to help your horse cool off.
+Not beer, instead make a rubbing alcohol and water mix to douse your horse with.
+Alcohol evaporates faster than water and thus helps your horse cool off.
 This 50/50 mixture is also handy to have ringside in a squirt bottle to spray the neck and inner hind legs when your horse has a walk break.

 Let your horse drink after exercise!

-Another myth is that of using cold water on hot muscles, this is totally ok and has not been proven to cause muscle cramping.
-If your horse is not in dire straights, you can always start with cool water and then make it colder.
+- Another myth is that of using cold water on hot muscles.
+This is totally ok and has not been proven to cause muscle cramping.
+If your horse is not in dire straights with a wildly elevated temperature, you can always start with cool water and then make it colder.